Chaklader/CppND-Route-Planning-Project/README.md

 ## Compiling and Running

+The complete process to build and run is provided in the BUILD.md file in the root of the project.

 ### Compiling
 To compile the project, first, create a `build` directory and change to that directory: